Claus1/unigui/README.md

 #It is possible to use short form, that is equal:
 Gui('Name', some_value, changed_handler)
 ```
 Any gui element can mutate to any other type.
-It is usefull when we want to keep actual reference from the others but change it to a new required type.
+It is usefull when we want to keep actual reference from the others elements but change it to a new required type.
 ```
 selector.mutate(edit_property)
 ```